CrowdStrike/foundry-tutorial-quickstart/README.md

 > A basic "Hello World" app with Foundry.

 This code is the result of doing the Falcon Foundry Quickstart.
-To see how it was created, please visit our documentation: [US-1](https://falcon.crowdstrike.com/documentation/page/p3e6b484/foundry-quickstart) | [US-2](https://falcon.us-2.crowdstrike.com/documentation/page/p3e6b484/foundry-quickstart) | [EU](https://falcon.eu-1.crowdstrike.com/documentation/page/p3e6b484/foundry-quickstart).
+To see how it was created, please [visit our documentation](https://falcon.crowdstrike.com/login/?unilogin=true&next=/documentation/page/p3e6b484/foundry-quickstart).

 ## Prerequisites

-- Falcon Insight XDR or Falcon Prevent
+- Falcon Insight XDR or Falcon Prevent (one app)
+- Falcon Next-Gen SIEM or Falcon Foundry (1+ apps depending on entitlement)
-- The Foundry CLI (instructions below)
+- The latest version of the Foundry CLI (instructions below)

 ### Install the Foundry CLI